Aderab/demo/README.md

+# Project Description

-This is a repository to learn version control with git and github
+This is a project to learn about git and github

+## What to learn

+1. How to create a repository
+1. How to push to github
+1. How to collaborate